CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-06-19-introduction-Shiny-hidden.md

 ![](/figure/source/2018-06-19-introduction-Shiny/web.png)

-Each of this files enumarated above has a different goal.
+Each of this files enumerated above has a different goal.
 HTML is in charge of including the information we want to visualize and building the structure of the web.
-CSS introduces the desing of the web and how to present the information.
-Finally, JS is the programming lenguage of HTML and allows to introduce dynamics.
+CSS introduces the design of the web and how to present the information.
+Finally, JS is the programming language of HTML and allows to introduce dynamics.

 As the abstracts says, today we do not need knowledge about these but it is important to take it into account to value the work that Shiny is doing for us.
 Despite this, basic knowledge of web programming would increase exponentially your options.

 ## What is an Interactive App?

-The user can interactuate with the server in such a way he/she can lead the process behind the App.
-The user declare input or variables that the developer design for being modificated by him/her.
+The user can interact with the server in such a way he/she can lead the process behind the App.
+The user declare input or variables that the developer design for being modified by him/her.
 Afterwards, the server uses this input for conditionally returning the output.

 This trade off between user and server is a key point and it is the difference between a dynamic App and a static document (.pdf) or a book.
-The following diagram illustrates this workflow for an App runing on a server.
+The following diagram illustrates this workflow for an App running on a server.

 ![](/figure/source/2018-06-19-introduction-Shiny/app.png)

-Today we will forget about the comunication betwen user and server and our dynamic App will be running locally; the user and the files providing the web are in the same place as at the right panel of the sketch above.
+Today we will forget about the communication between user and server and our dynamic App will be running locally; the user and the files providing the web are in the same place as at the right panel of the sketch above.

 ## What is R Shiny?